 When I started a home business to supplement my husband’s income, my entire view on having a baby changed.
 This is one of the best benefits of working from home that I appreciate to this day!

 Working from home with a baby (now toddler) was not easy to figure out.
-But with the help of my husband and his mom, we’ve established a schedule that works perfectly for us!
+But with the help of my husband, we’ve established a schedule that works perfectly for us!

 Tips for Working From Home or Working Remotely